openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-combine-images.bash - combines 2 images into one.
+:code:`oft-combine-images.bash` - combines 2 images into one.

 SYNOPSIS
 ########